jennywhen26/jennywhen26-archives.github.io/_posts/2022-12-14-cloud-storage-for-amateur-film-photographers.md

-## Cloud storage options for film photographers!
+## Cloud Storage Options For Film Photographers!

 Hi everyone!
 My name is Jenny and I'm currently a graduate student studying moving image archiving and preservation at NYU.